 Give the Employer What He Needs

-Resume-writing is not easy, especially nowadays with employers wanting to read about your achievements and accomplishments, not just your work history and what skills you claim to have acquired.
-But you can give yourself a break by writing your resume from his perspective.
+Resume-writing is not easy, especially nowadays with employers wanting to read about your achievements and accomplishments, not just your work history and what skills you claim to have.
+But you can give yourself a huge boost by writing your resume from his perspective.
 Doing so gives you a whole new perspective on, and appreciation of, what an employer will consider relevant and valuable information.

 If you haven’t read my article, 5 Mistakes Almost Everyone Makes on Their Resume, do it now!